-To further address the robustness of the trained models, we evaluate all models on \SI{28037}{} HighD test scenarios as well as random scenarios and show the average rate of reverse driving and collisions in Tab.~\ref{tab:eval_highd} and Tab.~\ref{tab:eval_random}.
-For both systems on both test scenarios, FRARL achieves the lowest rate of collisions and reverse driving.
-The reason that FRARL outperforms RARL is that an adversarial RL agent seeks scenarios where the reward of the policy stays low, but not necessarily safety-critical scenarios.
+To further address the robustness of the trained models, we evaluate all models on \SI{28037}{} HighD and random test scenarios and show the average rate of reverse driving and collisions in Tabs.~\ref{tab:eval_highd} and ~\ref{tab:eval_random}, respectively.
+For both systems on both test scenarios, FRARL achieved the lowest rate of collisions and reverse driving.
+FRARL outperformed RARL because an adversarial RL agent seeks scenarios in which the reward of the policy stays low but not necessarily safety-critical scenarios.
 Thus, after a policy converges to a good behavior, a further increase in safety becomes much more difficult for RARL.
-Instead, our falsification method optimizes the scenarios until safety-critical scenarios are found.
-Therefore, the policies trained in safety-critical scenarios behave much safer than the classically-trained policies.
+Our falsification method instead optimizes the scenarios until safety-critical scenarios are obtained.
+Therefore, the policies trained in safety-critical scenarios behave much safer than those classically trained.